sberserker/dcagdax/README.md

 Flags:
   --help         Show context-sensitive help (also try --help-long and
                  --help-man).
-  --coin=BTC     Which coin you want to buy: BTC, LTC, BCH or ETH (default 'BTC').
+  --coin=BTC     Which coin you want to buy: BTC, LTC, BCH or ETH : percentage amount.
+Can be split between multipe coins.
+Total must be 100%.
+Example --coin BTC:70 --coin ETH:30
   --every=EVERY  How often to make purchases, e.g. 1h, 7d, 3w.
   --usd=USD      How much USD to spend on each purchase.
 If unspecified, the
                  minimum purchase amount allowed will be used.
   --until=UNTIL  Stop executing trades after this date, e.g. 2017-12-31.
   --trade        Actually execute trades.
   --autofund     Automatically initiate ACH deposits.
-  --version      Show application version.
+  --force        Force trade despite trading windows, will ask for user confirmation --version      Show application version.
 ```